Six graduate from Marquand-Zion during commencement

 The Marquand-Zion Eighth Grade Graduating Class included Eli Reimler-Starkey, Deziree Barrett, Linna Lichtenegger, Dominyck Sherman, Carolyn Koehler, and Hayden Wolfe.

 After the announcement of scholarships awarded to senior class members, guest speaker Crystal Stephens took to the podium.
-Stephens is a Marquand-Zion alumnus and teacher and is proud to call Marquand "home."
+Stephens is a Marquand-Zion alumnus and teacher who is proud to call Marquand "home."

 Stephens said she tried to convince the seniors to pick someone else to speak, but they insisted there was not anyone else they would rather have.